This post may contain affiliate links. Please see my disclosure policy for more details.

 At a whopping 50m long, Palm Beach rock pool at the bottom of the eastern beach is impressive indeed!
 The pool has changing rooms and toilets as well as great views all the way to the lighthouse.

-Continue walking past the pool to see the brightly painted pillars beneath the rocks.
+Continue walking past the pool to see the brightly painted pillars beneath the rocks, and enjoy a great view across the shoreline.

 4. Walk to Palm Beach Lighthouse